Editor Note: The views and opinions presented in this article do not necessarily reflect those of the Editor.

 Since driverless cars could run at much higher speeds, they would require more powerful and efficient engines.
 The mechanical parts could be re-positioned in a more advantageous manner.

 We would have safer streets, less pollution, and almost no parking woes.
-Looking at these advantages, self-driving cars seem to be a viable and attractive option for our future transportation needs.
+Looking at these environmental and economic advantages, self-driving cars seem to be a viable and attractive option for our future transportation needs.
 However, they are still in an early stage of development.
 The safety features are yet to be comprehensively tested and there is a lurking distrust of self-driving cars in the minds of some of the public.
 This will go away when such vehicles become more and more operational on the roads.